RhysAlfShaw/stilts-nli/README.md

 ### Apple Silicon GPU (mps)

 Transformers has support for apple silicon's mps device, allowing for inference on apples GPU.
-This has joint memory with the CPU so becarful you have enough memory.
-The STILTS only model is executable, suing this command:
+This has joint memory with the CPU so be careful you have enough memory.
+The STILTS only model is executable, using this command:

 ```bash
 stilts-nli --device mps --stilts_model_only